Airbreathing catfish: Distribution

-Although clariids occur in India, Syria, southern Turkey, and large parts of Southeast Asia, their diversity is the largest in Africa.
+Clariids are Old World catfishes, that occur throughout Africa and tropical Eurasia.
+Of the 17 clariid genera, 12 are restricted to Africa and three (Horaglanis, Heteropneustes, and Encheloclarias)occur only in Asia, with a single genus Clarias occurring in both Africa and Asia.
+A single widespread species, Clarias gariepinus ranges from South Africa into the Middle East, as far north as Türkiye.

 Description

 Clariid catfish are characterized by an elongated body, the presence of four barbels, long dorsal and anal fins, and especially by the autapomorphic presence of a suprabranchial organ, formed by tree-like structures from the second and fourth gill arches.
 This suprabranchial organ, or labyrinth organ, allows some species the capability of traveling short distances on land (walking catfish).